nsienicki/College-Player-Projection/README.md

     - Slicing: Merge player data across multiple years using a unique combination of player and team names, ensuring one row per player.
     - Cleaning: Remove incomplete records with minimal data for any given year.
     - Aggregation: Calculate the weighted average of key performance metrics.

+## Entity Resolution
+### Overview
+Code (notebook): ./entity-resolution/nba_ncaa_entity_res.ipynb

+Inputs: nba_player_avgs_2008-2025.csv, trank_data_2024.csv, player_data_college.csv

+Outputs: nba_ncaa_matches.csv, player_similarity_results.csv

+### Steps to Run Code
+1. Take the output of the NBA player data crawling and cleansing notebook (./CODE/nba_players_season_avgs.ipynb) and place it in the entity-resolution directory.
+Rename the file to nba_player_avgs_2008-2025.csv
+2. Download the 2024 file from the college player dataset and place it in the entity-resolution directory with the file name as trank_data_2024.csv
+3. Run the data cleaning notebook (./data/data_processing.ipynb) and put the output in the entity-resolution directory with file name player_data_college.csv
+4. Run all the cells in the ./entity-resolution/nba_ncaa_entity_res.ipynb notebook to get the outputs
+5. The nba_ncaa_entity_res.ipynb notebook will produce two outputs
+   - nba_ncaa_matches.csv: The NCAA to NBA player matches
+   - player_similarity_results.csv: A map that has NCAA player pairs that are similar to one another based on euclidean distance calculaions between a subset of season statistics

 ## Clustering
 Inputs: nba_ncaa_map.csv, player_data_college_2010-2025.csv